 Habitat for Humanity International Nepal is an international non-profit organization that builds decent and affordable housing in partnership with people in need.
 The organization focuses on shelter, partners with families to build decent houses, advocates for land and housing rights, and works with financial institutions for inclusive financial literacy and loans products for the poor while promoting strength, stability, and self-reliance through shelter.
 It employs a holistic approach to long-term shelter solutions by forging effective coordination, collaborative partnerships with government agencies, strengthening relationships with local partners, and pursuing growth through market development initiatives.

-Habitat for Humanity International Nepal …
+Habitat for Humanity International Nepal is an international non-profit …

-Views: 1291 | This job is expired 2 years, 1 month ago
+Views: 1396 | This job is expired 3 years, 1 month ago

 1. Context and Background